Non-Hermitian semi-Dirac semi-metals: Summary and conclusions

 In closing, we would like to briefly discuss possible experimental realization of our proposed non-Hermitian semi-Dirac semimetals.
 Several ingenious experimental setups have been suggested as well as realized, to engineer non-Hermitian topological semimetals.
 These include cold atoms~\cite{xu2017weyl}, waveguides~\cite{cerjan2019experimental} and microwave cavity experiments~\cite{chen2017exceptional}, to highlight just a few.
 Many recent experiments have been devoted to study the topological behaviour of exceptional points and their topological phase transitions~\cite{dembowski2001experimental,doppler2016dynamically,ding2016emergence}.
 Very recently, Weyl exceptional rings have been proposed in the cold atomic gas trapped in optical lattice system upon introducing particle gain and loss perturbations~\cite{xu2017weyl}.
 In an exciting recent work by Cerjan \textit{et al.}~\cite{cerjan2019experimental}, non-Hermitian Weyl exceptional rings were created in an evanescent-coupled bipartite optical waveguide array and their topological transitions were demonstrated in a controllable manner.
 Our proposal is amenable to realization in such cold atom and waveguide setups.

 To summarize, we proposed a new class of non-Hermitian semi-Dirac semimetals, in the presence of particle gain and loss perturbations.
 We showed that a non-Hermitian term creates exceptional points in the spectrum, emerging out of each of the semi-Dirac points, which have distinct topological signatures.
 We illustrate the topological phase transitions by evaluating two different topological markers and map out the complete phase diagram for our model.
-We examined the nature of the edge states by using numerical and analytical calculations and established the bulk-boundary correspondence in non-Hermitian semi-Dirac semimetals.
-In contrast to most non-Hermitian systems, we discovered that non-Hermitian semi-Dirac semimetals do not exhibit a non-Hermitian skin effect.
+We examined the nature of the edge states and bulk-boundary correspondence by using numerical and analytical calculations.
+Interestingly, we discover that the non-Hermitian semi-Dirac semimetal admits both the presence and absence of non-Hermitian skin effect for different classes of models.
 We are hopeful that our findings will motivate further theoretical and experimental studies of these intriguing topological systems.